-You can finance through the dealer where you buy the home, or approach a credit union, which typically are more open to lending for mobile homes than other financial institutions.
+You can finance through the mobile home dealer where you buy the home, or approach a credit union, which typically are more open to lending than other mobile home financing companies.
 Many communities today offer owner/seller financing options for existing homes.

 A Federal Housing Administration loan may work with a 500 or better credit score.
 The loan can be obtained whether your home is, or will be, on land owned or not.
 In other words, you may be able to get an FHA loan if your home will sit on leased land in a manufactured home community.

 FHA loan also have loan amount limits to consider.
 As of 2017, the limit for a manufactured home is $69,678.
 If you only want to buy the lot, the limit is $23.226.
 The limit is $92,904 for both the manufactured home and the property.

 However, whether the home is on leased or owned land, you need to verify that the home will be your primary residence in order to qualify.

 VA loans are available to buyers who have served in the Armed Forces and surviving spouses of those who have.
 Buyers can obtain a VA loan if they qualify.
 Recipients need to complete a Certificate of Eligibility, which looks at service history, work history and income.